 This step is especially important if you are behind on your debt, have monthly payments that are more than you can afford, or have debt that is ballooning out of control due to high interest rates.

-The steps you take to get your debt under control will depend on how far behind you are, your budget and could include debt settlement, debt consolidation, negotiating debt with creditors, or working with a debt relief program.
+The steps you take to get your debt under control will depend on how far behind you are, your budget and could include debt help, debt consolidation, negotiating debt with creditors, or working with a debt resolution program.

 If you aren’t behind on payments but have maxed out or used a high percentage of your credit limit you’ll want to pay down those balances and aim for a credit utilization of 35% or less.